VIS-SIG/Wonderful-Wednesdays/README.md

 ## January data set

-Presented on **January 13th, 2021**.
-For this webinar, we introduce the challenge of visualizing a treatment effect on [DLQI](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-01-13).
-The DLQI is the most frequently used method for evaluating quality of life for patients with different skin conditions.
+Presented on **February 10th, 2021**.
+For this webinar, we introduce the challenge of visualizing [missing data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-02-10).
+Missing data are almost unavoidable and present in almost any (clinical) data set.

 The purpose of this challenge is as follows:

-* Show the multidimensional nature of DLQI with any analytical tool and translate the results in an effective visualization.
+* Show the different patterns of missing values.
-* Show the effect of the treatment, possibly reflecting the multidimensional nature of DLQI.
+* Visualize the potential impact of missing values.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**January 13th, 2021**.
+**March 10th, 2021**.

 ## Previous data sets